 Research Service and Tools Review

-There is also a plummunity forum, where members can share their experiences, and ask questions.
+There is also a ‘plummunity’ forum, where members can share their experiences, and ask questions.
 Being fairly new this is still quite sparse on information, however, it is a great little way of talking to fellow investors in order to share investment tips.

-Plum Fees and Charges Review
+Fees and Charges Review

-The Plum Pro account costs £1 per month and also incurs fund management charges for your investments of 0.15% and fund fees of 0.08% – 0.90%.
+The Plum Pro account costs £2.99 per month and also incurs fund management charges for your investments of 0.45% and fund fees of 0.08% – 0.90%.
 As a comparison Moneybox charges fund fees of 0.12% – 0.30% as well as fund management charges of 0.15%.

-Guide to opening a Plum account
+Guide to opening an account

-Setting up your account takes seconds, and you really don’t need to have information to hand as it automatically links to your current account through your banking app (with your permission of course), accesses your bank transaction data, and in moments the savings bot has got to work in order to analyse your spending habits, crunching numbers to work out where you can potentially start saving so you can begin to set aside money.
+Setting up your account takes seconds, and you really don’t need to have bank login details to hand as it automatically links to your current account through your banking app (with your permission of course), accesses your bank transaction data and your bank account balance, and in moments the savings bot has got to work in order to analyse your spending habits, crunching numbers to work out where you can potentially start saving so you can begin to set aside money.

-Plum Deposit and Withdrawal Review
+Deposit and Withdrawal Review

 Deposits into your Plum account happen automatically by direct debit so this isn’t an area that you really need to think about.

-Withdrawals are free, fairly straight forward and can be completed in a few simple steps within the Plum app.
+Withdrawals are free, fairly straightforward and can be completed in a few simple steps within the Plum app.
 You have instant access and should receive your money into your account within 24 hours, although Plum claims that this is more often than not completed within 30 minutes of the withdrawal request.

 Should you wish to withdraw your investments, this can take up to five working days as your investments will need to be sold prior to you withdrawing your funds.
 This money will be paid into your Plum account and you will need to initiate a withdrawal back into your main bank account from there.

-Plum Customer Service Review
+Customer Service Review

 Who is Plum Suitable For?

 Plum has been targeted at customers who need help saving, whether it’s as a nest egg, or towards a particular goal.

-Plum is also a good tool for people looking to pay off their overdraft or credit cards by putting aside money that you can use later.
+Plum is also a good tool for people looking to pay off their overdraft or credit cards by putting aside money that they can use later.
 Plum will only use your overdraft for auto-deposits once you have a zero balance.
 This can help anyone who is looking to take control of their finances.

-How do I contact Plum?
+How to contact Plum?

 The best way to contact Plum is through the chat function within the app.
-Whilst response times can be slow, you don’t need to stay logged into the app as you will receive a notification as soon as you have response to your question.
+Whilst response times can be slow, you don’t need to stay logged into the app as you will receive a notification as soon as you have a response to your question.

-How do I withdraw my money from Plum?
+How to withdraw money from Plum?

 Customers wanting to withdraw money can do so by logging into their Plum app and selecting the ‘Home’ tab.
 From there tap ‘Pockets’ and ‘Withdraw’.
 Simply enter the amount you wish to withdraw and wait one working day for your funds to appear in your bank account.

-How do I close my account at Plum?
+How to close an account at Plum?

 Closing your account with Plum is fairly straightforward, however, you should ensure you have paused all saving direct debits previously and withdrawn all your money to your main bank account.
 Once this has been completed simply go to Personal Details and select Close Account.